What Types of First-Class Mail Are There?

 A flat is, simply put, a larger envelope.
 Flats are the larger of the two types of First-Class Mail containers.
 A mailpiece is classified as a flat when it exceeds letter-size dimensions but still falls within the weight and size standards established by the USPS for First-Class Mail.

-Flats are commonly used when document sets are too large or too thick to qualify as letters but do not justify parcel classification.
+Flats are often used when document sets are too large or too thick to qualify as letters but do not justify parcel classification.

-They are also used when organizations do not want to fold their documents, as flats are large enough to fit a letter-sized sheet of paper without folding.
+They are also used when organizations send important documents unfolded.
+Flats are large enough to fit a letter-sized sheet of paper without folding.

-The advantage of flats is that it allows for the mailing of these larger or non-foldable mailpieces in a professional format.
-The disadvantage is that flats generally cost more than letters.
+One advantage of flats is that they allow for the mailing of larger or non-foldable mailpieces in a professional format.
+One disadvantage is that flats generally cost more than letters.

 When Does a Mailpiece Become a Flat?

-A piece transitions from a letter to a flat when it exceeds one or more letter thresholds, such as:
+A piece transitions from a letter to a flat when it exceeds one or more letter thresholds, including:

 -